 Clarity and Dynamics

-When it comes to subwoofers, clarity refers to the distinct quality of the bass sound, where individual notes can be easily discerned.
 A subwoofer with good clarity adds depth and richness to the bass guitar and the audio experience, making it more engaging and dynamic.
+Poor clarity, on the other hand, leads to “muddy” or “boomy” bass, which can interfere with the overall sound quality.

 Low-Frequency Effects (LFE)